A Tuscan Artisan Transforms Wood Into Wonderful

 Do you love artisan-crafted good like wood, leather, and metal, and learning the story behind the artist?

-Arianna and Alessio can help organize a local slow-travel experience in Tuscany that's curated to what interests you, from handcrafted items to food to wine and everything in between.
+Arianna and Alessio can help organize a local tour of Tuscany based on slow travel — that's curated to what interests you, from handcrafted items to food to wine and everything in between.
 Contact Km Zero Tours through their website or email Arianna@KmZeroTours.com.

 Giorgio Romani Woodturning - San Casciano in Val di Pesa, Florence, Italy